tableau/tableau-server-in-kubernetes/README.md

 # Tableau Server In Kubernetes
 [![Community Supported](https://img.shields.io/badge/Support%20Level-Community%20Supported-457387.svg)](https://www.tableau.com/support-levels-it-and-developer-tools)

 This project consists of documentation and examples demonstrating how to run Tableau Server in an existing Kubernetes cluster.
-Make sure the Tableau Server image used is sourced from the Tableau Server in a Container Project.
+Make sure the Tableau Server image used is sourced from the [Tableau Server in a Container Project](https://help.tableau.com/current/server-linux/en-us/server-in-container.htm).

-Tableau Server in a Container Project (documentation)

 # Project Resources
 Kubernetes example templates are stored in the `templates/` directory of this project.
 There are single-node, multi-node, and upgrade job templates that can be used as starting points.